mannvora/mannvora/README.md

 🎓 Currently pursuing my Master's in Computer Science at ASU, I've been into coding since my Bachelor's days at Gujarat Technological University.

-💡 Skilled in Web3, JavaScript, C/C++, Python, and always up for a challenge, I'm here to help with your coding puzzles!
+💡 Skilled in DSA, JavaScript, C/C++, Python, and always up for a challenge, I'm here to help with your coding puzzles!
 Need a hand?
 Consider me your friendly coding companion.

 📚 When I'm not coding, you'll find me lost in a good book or plotting my next chess move.
 Because hey, a little downtime is essential, right?